mlaparie/fzp/README.md

 ```

-`fzp` has three main modes to browse and add tracks to the queue: directory mode (default, `C-d`), files (`C-f`, which lists audio files recursively) and history (`C-h`, which lists saved and temporary playlists).
+`fzp` has three main modes to browse and add tracks to the queue: "directories" mode (default, `C-d`), "files" (`C-f`, which lists audio files recursively) and "history" (`C-h`, which lists saved and temporary playlists).
 By design, `fzp` always plays tracks from a temporary playlist located by default in `~/.config/fzp/history/tmp`, regardless of the mode in use.
 Even when in history mode and resuming a playlist saved under another name, that playlist is actually copied to the temporary playlist under the hood.

 As a consequence, to alter the list of tracks after starting playback, you want to edit the temporary playlist named `tmp`, not the saved playlist that was used as a reference to create `tmp`.`tmp` can be saved at any time using `C-s`.
 This mechanism ensures that saved playlists are never altered by mistake when updating the play queue without remembering which playlist was activated in the first place, but only when they are intentionally managed from history mode.